Enter the Dragon

-Enter the Dragon (龍爭虎鬥) is a 1973 martial arts film directed by Robert Clouse and written by Michael Allin.
+Enter the Dragon, in full titled Enter the Dragon: The Deadly Three, is a 1973 martial arts film directed by Robert Clouse and written by Michael Allin.
 The film stars Bruce Lee, John Saxon, Ahna Capri, Bob Wall, Shih Kien, and Jim Kelly.
 Enter the Dragon was Bruce Lee's final completed film appearance before his death on 20 July 1973 at the age of 32.
-An American-Hong Kong co-production, the film was premiered in Los Angeles on 19 August 1973, one month after Lee's death.
+An American-Hong Kong co-production, the film premiered in Hong Kong on 26 July 1973, six days after Lee's death, and in Los Angeles on 19 August 1973.

-Enter the Dragon was estimated to have grossed over worldwide (equivalent to an estimated adjusted for inflation as of 2022) against a budget of $850,000.
+Enter the Dragon grossed an estimated worldwide (equivalent to an estimated adjusted for inflation as of 2022) against a budget of $850,000.
 It is the most successful martial arts film ever and is widely regarded as one of the greatest martial arts films of all time.
 In 2004, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 Among the first films to combine martial arts action with spy film elements and the emerging blaxploitation genre, its success led to a series of similar productions combining the martial arts and blaxploitation genres.
 The film's themes have generated scholarly debate about the changes taking place within post-colonial Asian societies following the end of World War II.

 Enter the Dragon is also considered one of the most influential action films of all time, with its success contributing to mainstream worldwide interest in the martial arts as well as inspiring numerous fictional works, including action films, television shows, action games, comic books, manga, and anime.